-It was a windowless basement that originally had been a Prohibition-era speakeasy, and had been remodeled in the 1930s into a fake cave, complete with plaster stalactites.
-But the eccentricity of Bohemian Gardens' decor didn't stop it from becoming a venue over the decades for some of the greatest performers in the history of jazz.
+It was a windowless basement that was originally a Prohibition-era speakeasy and had been remodeled in the 1930s into a fake cave, complete with plaster stalactites.
+But the eccentricity of Bohemian Gardens' decor didn't stop it from becoming a venue for some of the greatest performers in the history of jazz.

-Bohemian Caverns also was known to jazz aficionados as the spot where pianist Ramsey Lewis in May 1965 recorded his Grammy-winning single, "The In Crowd."
-In a 2015 National Public Radio interview, Lewis explained that he'd gotten the idea to cover the song, which originally had been recorded by pop singer Dobie Gray, from a waitress in a Washington coffee shop who played the song for him on a jukebox.
+Bohemian Caverns was also known to jazz aficionados as the spot where, in May 1965, pianist Ramsey Lewis recorded his Grammy-winning single, "The In Crowd."
+In a 2015 National Public Radio interview, Lewis explained he'd gotten the idea to cover the song, which originally had been recorded by pop singer Dobie Gray, from a waitress in a Washington coffee shop who played the song for him on a jukebox.

 Lewis and his trio quickly worked out an arrangement and performed the song at the end of their set that evening.
-The band's inspired playing was propelled by the enthusiatic applause and shouts of the Bohemian Caverns crowd, which can clearly be heard on the record.
-An edited three-minute version of the song went on to become his biggest hit, crossing over from jazz to the pop charts, where it peaked at number 5 on October 9, 1965.
-(For a bit of perspective on the unlikely success of this jazz instrumental in that era, The Beatles were number 1 that week with "Yesterday" and "Hang on Sloopy" by The McCoys was number 2).
+The band's inspired playing was propelled by the enthusiastic applause and shouts of the Bohemian Caverns crowd, which can clearly be heard on the record.
+An edited three-minute version of the song went on to become his biggest hit, crossing over from jazz to the pop charts, where it peaked at no. 5 on October 9, 1965.
+(For a bit of perspective on the unlikely success of this jazz instrumental in that era, The Beatles were no. 1 that week with "Yesterday" and "Hang on Sloopy" by The McCoys was no. 2).

 Another great who played numerous dates at Bohemian Caverns in the early 1960s was saxophonist John Coltrane, who was such a great draw that the club raised its prices when he did a one-week stand in July 1962.
 As The Washington Post's Tony Gieske wrote in a profile of the musician, Coltrane — who fueled his performance with a peculiar supper of clam juice, orange juice, pineapple juice and salted walnuts — was "a demonic whirlwind" of a live performer.
 "After he has played a 40-minute solo that has gripped the deeper reaches of a rapt assembly, he will give a polite little nod and go back to his corner amid deafening applause."